Vanderbilt 2018 Acceptance Rate: Class of 2022

 Vanderbilt is somewhere you have been thinking about applying to, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 12%, admission to Vanderbilt is very competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1590, or an ACT score of around 35.
+With an acceptance rate of 9.6%, admission to Vanderbilt is very competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1590, or an ACT score of around 35.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+You still have a chance of getting in by taking our SAT prep course.
 Let’s take a closer look at Vanderbilt admission statistics.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.